 To deploy PEAP or EAP for 802.1X secure wired or wireless, you must deploy NPS and additional hardware, such as 802.1X-capable switches and wireless access points.

 To deploy certificate-based authentication methods that require certificates for user and computer authentication in addition to requiring certificates for server authentication, such as EAP with Transport Layer Security (EAP-TLS) or PEAP-TLS, you must also deploy user or computer certificates through autoenrollment or by using smart cards.

 This guide does not provide comprehensive instructions for designing and deploying a public key infrastructure (PKI) by using AD CS.
 It is recommended that you review AD CS documentation and PKI design documentation before deploying the technologies in this guide.
-For more information, see the Additional Resources section later in this document.
+For more information, see the Additional Resources1 section later in this document.